pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       interactive option.
 Pywbemcli presents a list of instances in the class from which one can be chosen as the target.

-      Results are formatted as defined by the output format global option.
+      Results are formatted as defined by the --output_format general option.

     Options:
       -a, --assocclass <class name>   Filter by the association class name